-I already wrote about the best beaches in Romania, but today we’ll look at the most important three destinations near the Black See, perfect to visit in the summer.
+I already wrote about the best beaches in Romania, but today we’ll look at the three most important destinations near the Black Sea, perfect to visit in the summer.

 If you decide not to spend your vacation in Constanta (recommended above), and want to be closer to the sea, with a great view upon the waves and also close to the famous night clubs from this area, Mamaia should be your top pick!